Skip to main content

 Ensure that your development efforts produce results:

-• Set Clear Objectives: Define what success looks like for each program.
+• Set Clear Objectives: Define what success looks like for each programme.

 • Collect Feedback: Regularly assess participants’ progress and gather feedback.
 Use this information to refine future initiatives.